tdayris/fair_recount_pump/README.md

 1. `build`: The corresponding genome build, according to Ensembl standards.
 1. `release`: The corresponding genome release, according to Ensembl standards.

+## `config/genomes.csv`

+A simple CSV file with the following columns:

+1. `species`: The species name, according to Ensembl standards
+1. `build`: The corresponding Ensembl genome build
+1. `release`: The corresponding Ensemnbl genome build
+1. `star_index`: The genome indexed with STAR (obtained from recount themselves)
+1. `salmon_index`: The genome indexed with Salmon (obtained from recount themselves)
+1. `gtf`: The GTF annotation (obtained from recount themselves)
+1. `fasta`: The genome sequences (obtained from recount themselves)
+1. `bed`: The genomic intervals (obtained from recount themselves)